 (Expenses) – (Resources) = DFN.

-“Resources” are grants, loans, savings, parental contributions, income from working, etc. They are entered in the formula as positive numbers.
-Loans and income from working are adjusted downwards for the purpose of the DFN calculation to reflect the drawbacks associated with these types of income.
+“Resources” are grants, parental contributions, income from working, etc. They are entered in the formula as positive numbers.
+Income from working is adjusted downwards for the purpose of the DFN calculation to reflect the drawbacks associated with working while taking classes.